MicrosoftDocs/visualstudio-docs/docs/python/quickstart-04-python-in-visual-studio-project-from-cookiecutter.md

 ---
-title: "Quickstart: Create a Python project using Cookiecutter in Visual Studio | Microsoft Docs" ms.custom: "" ms.date: 09/22/2017 ms.reviewer: ""
+title: Quickstart: Create a Python project using Cookiecutter in Visual Studio | Microsoft Docs
+description: Get started quickly using Python by using a Cookiecutter template in Visual Studio. ms.custom: "" ms.date: 09/22/2017 ms.reviewer: ""